eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 will deselect it.
 While the edge is selected, press the delete key to delete the edge.
 This will also remove the event from the YAML representation.

-To create a new edge, move the mouse over the event source handle until the cursor changes to a targeting reticule.
-Then, click and drag to create a draft edge.
-Pull it towards a target handle (on the top left of a component) until the cursor changes again and the draft edge snaps in place, at which point you can let go of the mouse button.
-If the connection is valid, it will create a new event edge with the default event (Load).

-Repeat this procedure to create an event between the new trigger button and the Timer 2 component.
-Choose the Deactivate event type in order to pause the timer on click of the button.
-Add a second trigger button, create a new event edge to Timer 2 and choose the Activate event type.
+Add now a second trigger button, create a new event edge to Timer 2 and choose the Activate event type.

 ![trigger buttons](./assets/trigger-buttons.gif)